DC-Policy-Center/DC-City-Council/README.md

 # DC City Council
 We will fill this folder with DC City Council relevant code and data.

+## LIMS API Wrapper
+Currently housed in the DC-City-Council repository is the dcLegislation.py API wrapper.
+It will, when completed, move to a different folder and ideally be launched to PyPI.